 Unexplored Japan: Adventures in the Heart of the Country

-I have just finished four exhilarating weeks traveling along the Japan Sea Coast in western Honshu, Japan’s main island, on GeoEx‘s new Unexplored Japan journey.
-My last visit to Japan was three very long years ago, and it has been tremendously exciting to be reminded of all the wonders, large and small, that led me to fall in love with this country and culture four decades ago.
+I have finished four exhilarating weeks traveling along the Japan Sea Coast in western Honshu, Japan’s main island, on GeoEx‘s Unexplored Japan journey.
+It has been tremendously exciting to be reminded of all the wonders, large and small, that led me to fall in love with this country and culture four decades ago.

-There have been so many heart-soaring highlights on these two trips that it is almost impossible to choose just a few, but for this column I’d like to spotlight three of the most memorable meetings of the last four weeks.
+There have been so many heart-soaring highlights on these two trips that it is almost impossible to choose just a few, but for this column I’d like to spotlight three of the most memorable meetings of my four weeks.

 All three showcase some of the special thematic threads that have woven through our explorations and encounters: opening unfamiliar doors with a spirit of wonder, respect, attentiveness, and appreciation; connecting with fellow humans from vastly different backgrounds; sustaining and spreading cherished cultural traditions; celebrating culinary legacies and innovations; and conjuring intimate authentic adventures through congenial local contacts.

 On the second day of our journey, when we had already traveled by train and bus deep into the heart of the country, we stopped for lunch at a hole-in-the-wall yakitori eatery named Koumori in the town of Nagato.
 Happily, we were joined for lunch by Otani-san, the very gracious owner of the exquisite ryokan inn where we were staying, Bettei Otozure.